-The application is located within the O-S and I-1 Zones.
+The subject site is located within the O-S and I-1 Zones.
 The O-S Zone contains 7.40 acres with 2.52 acres within the floodplain for a net tract area of 4.89 acres.
 The I-1 Zone contains 10.40 acres with 2.97 acres within the floodplain for a net tract area of 7.43 acres.

-The woodland conservation threshold for the application area is 28.89 percent of the net tract area, or 3.56 acres.
-The TCP1 proposes to clear 0.79 acre of woodland and 0.13 acre of woodland, resulting in a total woodland conservation requirement of 3.01 acres, which is proposed to be met with 0.12 acre of on-site preservation and 3.04 acres of on-site reforestation.
+The woodland conservation threshold for the subject site is 28.89 percent of the net tract area, or 3.56 acres.
+The TCP1 shows clearing of 0.79 acre of woodland and 0.13 acre of woodland floodplain, resulting in a total woodland conservation requirement of 3.01 acres, which is met with 0.12 acre of on-site preservation and 3.04 acres of on-site reforestation.

-Technical revisions are required to the TCP1 prior to signature approval of the PPS in conformance with the conditions provided at the end of this memorandum.
+Technical revisions are required to the TCP1, prior to signature approval of the PPS, in conformance with the conditions included in this resolution.